coderbeez/qwerty/README.md

 ### Share A Link

 I’ve come across a great YouTube video for PyMongo which I’d like to share with my fellow students.
 On Slack, links tend to get lost unless pinned, so I open Qwerty and select *Python* from the links dropdown.
 I click *Add New*.
 I enter the details, selecting *MongoDB* for topic, *instruct* for type and giving it a 5 *star rating*.
-I could add a *description* but its optional so I skip this time.
+I could add a *description* but its optional, so I skip this time.
 It’s quick and easy – I don’t need to register or login to add a link.
-I could have done a search for the word pymongo to check if the link already existed but Qwerty will flag it and simply add my star rating if another student has already added this url.
+I could have done a search for the word PyMongo to check if the link already existed but Qwerty will flag it and simply add my star rating if another student has already added this url.

 ### Create & Read Notes

-As study needs to fit around home and work life, notes must be accessible from multiple devices.
-Having come accross an article on Flask Login during this morning's commute, I want to review and jot down some notes.
+As study needs to fit around home and work life, notes must be accessible from multiple devices - my personal laptop, work desktop and mobile.
+Having come accross an article on Flask Bcrypt during this morning's commute, I want to review and jot down some notes.
 I open up Qwerty.
 It's already in *Dark Mode* as it's remebered my preference.
 I select *Python* from the notes dropdown.
-I'm asked to login using my *email* and *password*.
+I'm asked to login using *email* and *password*.
 My Python notes page opens.
-When I use the *word search* facility to see if I've saved loggin notes for Python already, it tells me there are no results.
-I click *Add New* to create a new note selecting *Flask* for the topic, and entering a *name* and some note *contents*.
+When I use the *word search* facility to see if I've saved Bcrypt notes already, it tells me there are no results.
+I click *Add New* to create a new note selecting *Flask* for the topic, and entering a note *name* and some *contents*.
 With a few minutes to spare, I return to the home page and check out today's Awwwards site for inspiration for my next milestone.

 ### Break Time

 When my brain is fried, motivation has dipped or its simply time for a coffee, I head to Qwerty’s distraction sidebar.
 I always read the randomly selected coding quote.
-I check out today’s site of the day from the awwwards link.
+I check out today’s site of the day from the Awwwards link.
 As I’m on the JavaScript milestone, I visit the sample link for that language.
 I click on the Spotify link to start the playlist when I return to coding.

 ## Design

-Qwerty was chosen as a memorable name for the target audience of coding students.
-Qwerty's look and flow was designed for simplicity and ease of use.
+Qwerty was chosen as a simple but memorable name for the target audience of coding students.
+The look and flow of the site was designed for simplicity and ease of use.

 ### Navigation

 The key driver of site design was navigation, allowing the user to find the desired location with as few clicks as possible.
-The site was divided into two distinct sections, **notes** and **links**, highlighted by the pared back navbar home, notes, links and the tagline text save notes, share links.
+The site was divided into two distinct sections, **notes** and **links**, highlighted by the pared back navbar **home, notes, links** and the tagline text **save notes, share links**.
 Users access either section by selecting a language from the section navbar dropdown.

 As links are not associated with accounts, users selecting a links language are immediately routed to the read links page for their chosen language.
 From here users can access the add link page, or use the bespoke accordion or word search to find and edit existing links.
 With four levels, the links accordion allows for efficient filtering.
 Again focusing on efficiency, the word search searches all four levels simultaneously.